JnyJny/articles/PythonCLIs/python_clis.md

 ```

 This shouldn't look too strange to a Python programmer.
 C functions
-have a return type first, the name, and then the typed arguments
+have a return type first, a function name, and then the typed
-inside the parenthesis.
-Lastly, the body of the function resides
+arguments inside the parenthesis.
+Lastly, the body of the function
-between the curly braces.
-The function name **`main`** is how the
+resides between the curly braces.
+The function name **`main`** is
-run-time linker (the program that runs programs) decides where to
+how the [runtime linker][24] (the program that constructs and runs
-start executing your program.
-If you write a C program and don't
+programs) decides where to start executing your program.
+If you
-include a function named **`main`**, it will not do anything.
-Harsh but
+write a C program and it doesn't include a function named
+**`main`**, it will not do anything.
+Sad.
-fair.

-The function argument variables `argc` and `argv` together describe a
+The function argument variables `argc` and `argv` together describe
-list of strings which were typed on the command line when the program
+a list of strings which were typed by the user on the command-line
-was invoked.
-In typical terse Unix naming tradition, `argc` means
+when the program was invoked.
+In typical terse Unix naming
-_argument count_ and `argv` means _argument vector_.
-Vector sounds
+tradition, `argc` means _argument count_ and `argv` means _argument
-cooler than list and `argl` would have sounded like a strangled cry
+vector_.
+Vector sounds cooler than list and `argl` would have
-from help.
+sounded like a strangled cry from help.
+We are Unix system
+programmers and we do not cry for "help".
+We make _other_ people cry
+for help.

-## Moving On
+### Moving On

 ```console
 $ ./myprog foo bar -x baz
 ```

-If `myprog` is implemented in C, `argc` will have the value 4 (C is a
+If `myprog` is implemented in C, `argc` will have the value 5 and
-zero indexed language, like Python), and `argv` will be an array of
+`argv` will be an array of pointers to characters with five entries
-pointers to characters with five entries (don't worry if that sounds
+(don't worry if that sounds super-technical, it's a list of five
-super-technical, it's a list of five strings).
-The first entry in the
+strings).
+The first entry in the vector, `argv[0]`, will be the
-vector, `argv[0]`, will be the name of the program.
-The rest of `argv`
-will contain the arguments:
+name of the program.
+The rest of `argv` will contain the arguments:

 ```C
    argv[1] == "foo"